The A Cappella Extravaganza

-When the Napa High Vocal Music Workshop hosts the 17th A Cappella Extravaganza on Saturday, February 4 at the Uptown Theatre, the community will be impacted at multiple levels by the benefit vocal concert which will be headlined by the fittingly-named professional a cappella group, m-pact.
+When the Napa High Vocal Music Workshop hosts the 17th A Cappella Extravaganza on Saturday, Feb.,4 at the Uptown Theatre, the community will be impacted at multiple levels by the benefit vocal concert headlined by the fittingly-named professional a cappella group, m-pact.

-With the A Cappella Extravaganza fast approaching, the eleventh for Napa High School Vocal Music Workshop Director Dave Ruane who has been working with the program for more than twelve years, the format remains the same: produce a community-supported concert with a professional headliner, and “opening acts” including semi-pro, college and groups from three local Napa Valley public high schools.
+It is the 11th Extravaganza for Napa High School Vocal Music Workshop Director Dave Ruane, whose goal continues to be to produce a community-supported concert with a professional headliner, and “opening acts” including semi-pro, college and groups from three local Napa Valley public high schools.

+“This is a show that is for Napa,” said Ruane, adding that the audience demographic is ages 5 to 95, “Extravaganza is unlike any a cappella event in that it combines, education, a gathering of the community, and enormous community support.

+"Without the generosity of our sponsors and fans, many who have attended all 17, we would not have been able to continue.
+Not only does the community feel the impact of the show, a large portion of the proceeds from the performance are used to fund the educational community outreach of Vocal Music Workshop to local elementary schools.“

 People are also reading…

+Cooper takes the students on as freshmen and trains them for a couple of years before they are ready for the rigors of the Vocal Music Workshop, which is on par with the skill level of the school’s Chamber Choir.

-In addition to performing at both public and private functions around the county, the Napa High School Vocal Music Workshop members also give up their lunch hour and part of a class period up to eight times per academic year to travel to Napa elementary schools to perform for youngsters, treating them to a live concert experience and teaching them about music along the way.
+In addition to performing at public and private functions around the county, the Napa High School Vocal Music Workshop members also give up their lunch hour and part of a class period up to eight times during the academic year to travel to Napa elementary schools to perform for youngsters, treating them to a live concert experience and teaching them about music along the way.

 Recently the group has also performed at immersion schools that educate in both English and Spanish.
 Some of Ruane’s bilingual students conducted the music education portion of the show in both languages to broaden both community outreach, inclusion and recruitment.
 According to Ruane, just about every student in Vocal Music Workshop heard the group perform when they were in elementary school.